vitalvas/goradius/README.md

 ## Security Considerations

-- **MD5 Usage**: This library uses MD5 for RADIUS authenticator calculation as required by RFC 2865.
+- **MD5 Usage**: This library uses MD5 for RADIUS authenticator calculation and HMAC-MD5 for Message-Authenticator as required by RFC 2865 and RFC 2869.
 While MD5 is cryptographically weak, it is mandated by the RADIUS specification.
+- **Message-Authenticator**: Use the Message-Authenticator attribute (RFC 2869) for additional packet integrity verification, especially for EAP and other sensitive operations.
+This provides HMAC-MD5 based authentication of the entire packet.
 - **Shared Secrets**: Always use strong, random shared secrets (minimum 16 characters recommended)
 - **Password Encryption**: User passwords are encrypted using the RFC-specified algorithm when using dictionary-based attribute methods
 - **Network Security**: RADIUS transmits over UDP without built-in transport encryption.
 Use network-level security (VPN, private networks) for production deployments
 - **Input Validation**: All packet decoding includes length and structure validation to prevent malformed packet attacks
+- **Constant-Time Comparison**: Message-Authenticator verification uses constant-time comparison to prevent timing attacks

 ## Project Status